Position: Research/Evaluation Data Specialist

 Essential

-- A minimum of 5 years of professional experience in data analysis within international development, humanitarian, or research consultancy settings, including direct fieldwork experience supporting primary data collection
+- A minimum of 5 years of professional experience in quantitative data analysis

 - Strong understanding of sampling methodology, including probability-based sampling, stratification, weighting, and sample size estimation